tracon/tracontent/README.md

 ## Getting started

-Python 3.5 required.
-Python 2.7 might work, but is no longer supported.
+Python 3.6 required.
+Lower will not work as syntax features introduced in Python 3.6 are used.

 ### Docker